Internet-Draft | QUIC event definitions for qlog | November 2023 |

 Much of the initial work by Robin Marx was done at the Hasselt and KU Leuven Universities.¶

-Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé, Kazu Yamamoto, and Christian Huitema for their feedback and suggestions.¶
+Thanks to Jana Iyengar, Brian Trammell, Dmitri Tikhonov, Stephen Petrides, Jari Arkko, Marcus Ihlar, Victor Vasiliev, Mirja Kühlewind, Jeremy Lainé, Kazu Yamamoto, Christian Huitema, Hugo Landau, Will Hawkins and Jonathan Lennox for their feedback and suggestions.¶

 This section is to be removed before publishing as an RFC.¶